Song-Chun Zhu: Exploring the "dark matter of AI" cognition and visual commonsense

 Since 2010, Zhu has collaborated with scholars from cognitive science, AI, robotics, and language to explore what he calls the "Dark Matter of AI"—the 95% of the intelligent processing not directly detectable in sensory input.

 Together they have augmented the image parsing and scene understanding problem by cognitive modeling and reasoning about the following aspects: functionality (functions of objects and scenes, the use of tools), intuitive physics (supporting relations, materials, stability, and risk), intention and attention (what people know, think, and intend to do in social scene), causality (the causal effects of actions to change object fluents), and utility (the common values driving human activities in video).
 The results are disseminated through a series of workshops.

 There are numerous other topics Zhu has explored during this period, including the following: formulating AI concepts such as tools, container, liquids; integrating three-dimensional scene parsing and reconstruction from single images by reasoning functionality, physical stability, situated dialogues by joint video and text parsing; developing communicative learning; and mapping the energy landscape of non-convex learning problems.

 Pursuing a "small-data for big task" paradigm for general AI

 In a widely circulated public article written in Chinese in 2017, Zhu referred to popular data-driven deep learning research as a "big data for small task" paradigm that trains a neural network for each specific task with massive annotated data, resulting in uninterpretable models and narrow AI.
 Zhu, instead, advocated for a "small data for big task" paradigm to achieve general AI.

-Zhu constructed a large-scale physics-realistic VR/AR environment for training and testing autonomous AI agents charged with executing a large amount of daily tasks.
-This VR/AR platform received the Best Paper Award at the ACM TURC conference in 2019.
-The agents integrate capabilities within the fields of vision, language, cognition, learning, and robotics, in the process developing physical and social commonsense and communicating with humans using a cognitive architecture.